Fulcrum Therapeutics® Reports Recent Business Highlights and Third Quarter 2021 Financial Results

 FSHD is caused by mis-expression of DUX4 in skeletal muscle, resulting in the presence of DUX4 proteins that are toxic to muscle tissue.
 Normally, DUX4-driven gene expression is limited to early embryonic development, after which time the DUX4 gene is silenced.
 In people with FSHD, the DUX4 gene is turned “on” as a result of a genetic mutation.
 The result is death of muscle and its replacement by fat, leading to skeletal muscle weakness and progressive disability.
 There are no approved therapies for FSHD, one of the most common forms of muscular dystrophy, with an estimated patient population of 16,000 to 38,000 in the United States alone.

 Losmapimod is a selective p38α/β mitogen activated protein kinase (MAPK) inhibitor that was exclusively in-licensed from GSK by Fulcrum Therapeutics following Fulcrum’s discovery of the role of p38α/β inhibitors in the reduction of DUX4 expression and an extensive review of known compounds.
 Utilizing its internal product engine, Fulcrum discovered that inhibition of p38α/β reduced expression of the DUX4 gene in muscle cells derived from patients with FSHD.
-Researchers at Fulcrum also believe that losmapimod has the potential to treat COVID-19 by reducing the acute exaggerated pro-inflammatory responses to SARS-CoV-2 infection and restoring the antigen-specific immune responses needed for viral clearance, potentially leading to improved clinical outcomes.
 Losmapimod has been evaluated in more than 3,600 subjects in clinical research across multiple indications, including in several Phase 2 trials and a large Phase 3 trial in acute myocardial infarction.
 No safety signals were attributed to losmapimod in any of these trials.
-In 2020, the Company received U.S. and European Orphan Drug Designation for losmapimod for the treatment of FSHD.
-Fulcrum is currently conducting Phase 2 trials investigating the safety, tolerability, and efficacy of losmapimod to treat the root cause of FSHD and a Phase 3 trial investigating the safety, tolerability, and efficacy of losmapimod to treat hospitalized patients with COVID-19.
+In 2020, the company received U.S. and European Orphan Drug Designation for losmapimod for the treatment of FSHD.
+Fulcrum is currently conducting Phase 2 clinical trials investigating the safety, tolerability, and efficacy of losmapimod to treat the root cause of FSHD.

 About Sickle Cell Disease